lightski/dotfiles/README.md

 - zsh

 Other solutions seemed heavy-handed for this, so I opted for a barebones shell script.
-Note you will need to install the tools on your system.
-This repo is only configuration.
+These configuraitons have only been tested on Arch Linux but *should* work elsewhere.

 ## Installation
+0. Have git, vim, and zsh with oh-my-zsh.
 1. Clone this repo (preferably into ~/.dotfiles)
 2. Run install.sh
 	```
 		chmod u+x install.sh && ./install.sh
 	```
 3. Open a new shell to see effects

 ## TODO
-[*]Refactor vim configuration?
-Could increase modularity by adding individual files to .vim/config/
+[*] Refactor vim configuration?
+Make more individual files in .vim/*.vim/ [] ???

 ## Disclaimer
 Use these configs however you like; I am not responsible for what you do.